• Go to app

 Image Source: Mizuo Shiraishi Ski Resort

-Located in southern Miyagi, Zao Shiroishi Ski Resort may be smaller than some others, but it offers a well-rounded experience for both beginners and advanced skiers with seven diverse trails.
-From gentle beginner slopes to steep ungroomed areas, this resort has something for everyone.
+Located in southern Miyagi, Zao Shiroishi Ski Resort may be smaller in size, but it delivers a well-rounded and affordable winter experience for skiers and families alike.

 EN Zao Sarukura Ski Resort